Another Book of Nothing Chapters 25 - 29:

 Fortunately, the world of cause and effect, action and reaction, is always there to keep the receptive ego in check.
 It is the friend of one who seeks to realise freedom by divesting their ego of its collection of face-saving and face-preserving techniques.
 Sooner or later we all come face to face with that which we do not want to face - and therein lies the opportunity to accept defeat and enjoy the freedom of being truly faceless!

 When your chest is free of your limiting ego,

 You can not see yourself without a mirror;

 Look at the Beloved, He is the brightest mirror.

-Such is similar to the state of surrender.
-I invite you to experiment with imagining how that may be, by feeling it in relation to whatever image or concept of God you like.
-Humble as a baby, yet receiving all and surrounded by love - an ego naked as the day it was born.
+Such is the nature that in later years we can only experience through the surrender of our ego.
+I invite you to experiment with imagining how that feeling of comfort and emotional security might be in relation to any concept of nature, God or the Ultimate that you like.
+Humble as a baby, yet receiving all and surrounded by love - an ego naked, defenceless and perfect as the day it was born.
 Quite simple, really.